inkarkat/vim-ChangeGlobally/README.md

 ### SEE ALSO

 - ReplaceWithRegister ([vimscript #2703](http://www.vim.org/scripts/script.php?script_id=2703)) simplifies another frequent editing
-  task: Replace the selection with the contents of register.
+  task: Replace the moved-over text / selection with the contents of register.
+  Compared to the gr... and &lt;Leader&gt;gr mappings here, it provides a quicker way to replace single instances, and can also correctly deal with blockwise register contents.
 - ChangeGloballySmartCase ([vimscript #4322](http://www.vim.org/scripts/script.php?script_id=4322)) is an add-on to this plugin that implements a gC variant that uses a "smart case" substitution which covers variations in upper-/lowercase ("maxSize" vs. "MaxSize") as well as